 Social signals are links from social media platforms that help boost your website and brand mentions.
 Although most social links don't pack too much of a punch when trying to move up in rankings.
 They do provide information to Google that you are a real business.

 People can find you on social media and type your brand into Google, which increases your branded searches.

 Plus, when being active on social media, can drive leads, so it's kind of a bonus that it helps your SEO efforts slightly too.

 If done correctly, business citations are one of the safest and powerful ways to increase referring domains.
 A citation is a mention of your business NAP which stands for name, address, and phone number.
 You want this to be the same on your website, on directories like YELP, Foursquare, YELL, Bing, on Facebook, and other relevant places for photographers.

-Like I keep saying its more noise for Google to pick up on and prove you’re a business.
-However, I said done correctly.
-You need to make sure your NAP is the same on all of the places; otherwise, it confuses Google and does more harm than good.
+Like I keep saying its more noise for Google to pick up on and prove you're a business.
+However, I said it was done correctly.
+You need to make sure your NAP is the same in all of the places; otherwise, it confuses Google and does more harm than good.

 Not all backlinks are equal; some are better than others, much better.
 But one key aspect neglected most of the time is anchor text.
 It's a quick way for Google to tell if you are buying links to game the system.

 As you can see from the example above it's the quickest way to get slapped by a Google penalty.
 (I couldn't find a photography website example but you change the keywords around and you get the point)